-I caught a common cold and was sick for the entire week.
+I caught a cold and was sick for the entire week.
 They say that catching a cold is a sign that you need to rest.
-It sounds like an excuse for laziness, but I am eventually feeling much better after sleeping a lot during the week.
+I am eventually feeling much better after sleeping a lot during the week.

 On Tuesday I had a supervision meeting for the first time in a month and gained some useful tips on literature reviews and methodology sections.
 I had initially planned to write Chapter 2 next month, but it turned out that I need to state in-depth discussions on my data collection, transcription, coding, interpretation and translation.